will8ug/langgraph-study/README.md

 # langgraph-study

-A minimal Python project using LangGraph, managed with Poetry.
+A minimal Python project using LangGraph, managed with uv.